-10.Remote access to meetings
+10. Remote access to meetings

-Parents, or pupils if they are 18 or older, can request that a governing board meeting (Governor's Discipline Committee), or independent review panel be held remotely.
+Parents, or pupils if they are 18 or older, can request that a Governing Board meeting or independent review panel be held remotely.
 If the parents/pupil do not express a preference, the meeting will be held in person.